CPChain/fusion/docs/web3.cpc.rst

 The following properties are available on the ``web3.cpc`` namespace.

-.. py:attribute:: Eth.defaultAccount
+.. py:attribute:: Cpc.defaultAccount

     The ethereum address that will be used as the default ``from`` address for all transactions.

-.. py:attribute:: Eth.defaultBlock
+.. py:attribute:: Cpc.defaultBlock

     The default block number that will be used for any RPC methods that accept a block identifier.
 Defaults to ``'latest'``.

-.. py:attribute:: Eth.syncing
+.. py:attribute:: Cpc.syncing

     * Delegates to ``cpc_syncing`` RPC Method